A hub of assessment resources for families and professionals as a guide through the assessment process.

 An animated one minute overview of assistive technology addressing the who, what, when, where, and why of AT use.

-On-line assistive technology learning modules that cover a broad range of topics for educators, professionals, families, persons with disabilities, and others.
+Learn about assistive technology through online learning modules on a broad range of topics for educators, professionals, families, persons with disabilities, and others.

 This module introduces the process of AT assessment including the composition of different types of AT teams, guiding documents and frameworks, and feature-matching.